Zoom: Session starts Sept 13 at 7PM

 With questions, contact Alexis Hewitt at (484) 886-8916

 Year Round Donations

-The Angel Tree will be set up in the church foyer beginning on Sunday, November 29th.
-We are expecting to collect gifts for 56 children this year!
+The Angel Tree will be set up in the church foyer beginning in November.

 To help with this ministry, you can take an angel from the tree, buy a gift for that child, and bring it to church in a gift bag.
 You can also designate an offering towards this ministry by putting "Angel Tree" on your tithe envelope, or selecting "Angel Tree" from the Designations drop down menu on https://give.idonate.com/conowingobaptist/give

 Currently in hiatus

 Celebrate Recovery is a Christ-centered, 12 step recovery program for anyone struggling with hurt, pain or addiction of any kind.